Isaacbrain/alx-low_level_programming/0x01-variables_if_else_while/README.md

-C - Variables, if, else, while
+This project is about variables, if, else and while